Why Do Torch Lighters Stop Working? The 7 Hidden Killers & Fixes

 By Dan Milburn | Updated: March 15, 2026

-If you’re reading this, you’ve probably got a “junk drawer” full of sputtering, clicking, and dead torch lighters.
-You might even be frustrated, thinking you just got another “lemon.”
+If you are reading this, you’ve probably got a “junk drawer” stashed somewhere full of sputtering, clicking, and completely dead torch lighters.
+You might even be frustrated, assuming you simply bought another low-quality lemon.

-After 18 years of taking these things apart on my workbench, I’m here to tell you that most of those lighters aren’t lemons.
-They were killed by simple maintenance mistakes that could have been prevented.
+After 18 years of taking these precision tools apart on my workbench, I am here to tell you that 90% of those lighters aren’t lemons at all.
+They were slowly killed by minor mechanical mistakes and simple maintenance oversights that could have been fixed in under two minutes.

 Disclosure: LighterPoint.com is a participant in the Amazon Services LLC Associates Program, as well as other affiliate programs, designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites at no extra cost to you.
 Please see the Affiliate Disclosure for more details.